bramtervoort/meteor-angular-stack/README.md

-meteor-angular-stack
+Meteor Angular Stack
 ====================

-A meteor package that enables you to use angularjs together with meteor
+A meteor package that enables you to use Angular together with meteor.